upcliujie/mesa/docs/install.rst

 -  `Python <https://www.python.org/>`__ - Python 3.6 or newer is required.
 -  `Python Mako module <https://www.makotemplates.org/>`__ - Python Mako
    module is required.
 Version 0.8.0 or later should work.
--  Lex / Yacc - for building the Mesa IR and GLSL compiler.
+-  :program:`Lex` / :program:`Yacc` - for building the Mesa IR and GLSL
+   compiler.

-   On Linux systems, Flex and Bison versions 2.5.35 and 2.4.1, respectively, (or later) should work.
-On Windows with MinGW, install Flex and Bison with:
+   On Linux systems, :program:`Flex` and :program:`Bison` versions 2.5.35
+   and 2.4.1, respectively, (or later) should work.
+On Windows with MinGW, install :program:`Flex` and :program:`Bison` with:

    .. code-block:: console